Euphillya/Skyllia/readme.md

 # Skyllia - Skyblock Plugin for Minecraft

 Skyllia is a Skyblock plugin designed primarily for Folia but also compatible with Paper (1.20.1+).
-This plugin offers an API for extending features to customize your server, with minimal external functionalities to maintain simplicity.
+The plugin has an API that you can use to add feature extensions to customize your server.
+The plugin will have very little innovative functionality, and it's not my intention at all that there should be external features (like quests, for example).

 ## Table of Contents